BENEFIT OF A RETROSPEKTIVE

-Retrospectives support growth.
-This is the time to promote strengths and develop solutions to problems.
+Retrospectives support further development.
+Here there is time to promote strengths and develop solutions to problems.

-This can include teamwork issues, technical problems, process deficits, product specific issues, acceptance, appreciation, communication within and/or outside the team, etc.
+This can include topics of teamwork, technical problems, process deficits, product-specific topics, acceptance, appreciation, communication within and/or outside the team, etc.

 PROCEDURE OF A RETROSPECTIVE

-The course of a retrospective usually consists of five phases:
+The process of a retrospective usually proceeds in five phases:

-- Intro: Arrival, clarification of the goals for the retrospective, possibly reviewing the measures of the last retrospective.
+- Intro: Arrival, clarification of the retrospective's objectives, possibly reviewing the measures of the last retrospective

-- Collect data: What went well? what went badly? what questions and ideas does it give? who can/would I like to thank?
+- Collect data: What went well?, what went bad?, what questions and ideas are there?, who can/would I like to thank?

-- Gain insights: analyse strengths and problems and work out possible solutions.
+- Gain insights: Analysing strengths and problems and developing possible solutions

-- Develop measures: SMART Objectives that help to improve work processes.
+- Developing measures: SMART objectives that help to improve work processes.

 - Checkout: Feedback on the retrospective